felipemendes/nodejs_api/README.md

     database: 'purai_app'
 });
 ```
-The table and sample data will be add when server get started.
+All tables will be add when server get started.

 Get dependencies with the [Node Package Manager](http://npmjs.org/):
 ```